ghattisu/AC215_Bloodwise/dvc/README.md

 ### Get (different version) data using DVC
-Run this outside the container
+Run this inside the container
 - To get the most recent version of the data, run `dvc get https://github.com/ghattisu/AC215_Bloodwise.git dvc/datasets --rev milestone2`
 Your folder structure should look like:
 ```